 Skip to content

-Selected work
+Selected engineering work

 Systems where money, scale, and reliability meet

-Recurring subscriptions, monthly invoicing, and payment collection with retries—without double-charging customers.
+Recurring subscriptions, invoicing, and payment collection

 • Kafka